Point Park

 Chattanooga Oktoberfest

 Celebrate fall with the city’s biggest German-themed event, filled with music, craft beer, and authentic food.
-Hosted at the Chattanooga Market, this festival is perfect for visitors looking to add culture and entertainment to their Chattanooga sightseeing.
+Hosted at the Chattanooga Market, this fall festival is perfect for visitors looking to add culture and entertainment to their Chattanooga sightseeing.

 11 minutes from the Incline